zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier register "Example"`

   This command registers your app with Zapier.
-After running this, you can run `zapier deploy` to deploy a version of your app that you can use in your Zapier editor.
+After running this, you can run `zapier deploy` to deploy a version of your app that you can use in the Zapier editor.

 > This will change the  `./.zapierapprc` (which identifies the app associated with the current directory).